Electricity price forecasting: Computational intelligence models

 Computational intelligence (artificial intelligence-based, machine learning, non-parametric, non-linear statistical) techniques combine elements of learning, evolution and fuzziness to create approaches that are capable of adapting to complex dynamic systems, and may be regarded as "intelligent" in this sense.
-Artificial neural networks, fuzzy systems and support vector machines (SVM) are unquestionably the main classes of computational intelligence techniques in EPF.
+Artificial neural networks, including deep neural networks, explainable AI models and distributional neural networks, as well as fuzzy systems and support vector machines (SVM) are unquestionably the main classes of computational intelligence techniques in EPF.
 Their major strength is the ability to handle complexity and non-linearity.
 In general, computational intelligence methods are better at modeling these features of electricity prices than the statistical techniques (see above).
 At the same time, this flexibility is also their major weakness.
-The ability to adapt to nonlinear, spiky behaviors will not necessarily result in better point or probabilistic forecasts.
+The ability to adapt to nonlinear, spiky behavior does not necessarily lead to better point or probabilistic predictions, and a lot of effort is required to find the right hyper-parameters.

 Hybrid models

 Many of the modeling and price forecasting approaches considered in the literature are hybrid solutions, combining techniques from two or more of the groups listed above.
 Their classification is non-trivial, if possible at all.

 As an example of hybrid model AleaModel (AleaSoft) combines Neural Networks and Box Jenkins models.